hyperledger/besu-docs/CONTRIBUTING.md

 # Contributing to the Hyperledger Besu Documentation

-## :tada: Thanks for taking the time to contribute! :tada:
+## Thanks for taking the time to contribute!

 Welcome to the **Hyperledger Besu documentation** repository!
 The following are links to a set of guidelines for contributing to this repository.
 These are